Barty time? Number one hot favourite to win Australian Open

 Issued on:

-Melbourne (AFP) – Ashleigh Barty will be hot favourite to win her home Australian Open for the first time, but even with Serena Williams absent the world number one faces threats from all angles.
+Melbourne (AFP) – Ashleigh Barty is hot favourite to win her home Australian Open for the first time when it begins on Monday, but even with Serena Williams absent the world number one faces threats from all angles.

 For the first time in a quarter of a century the first Grand Slam of the year will not feature either of the Williams sisters -- Serena would have been pursuing a record-equalling 24th major crown but she is not fit.

-Like her rival Osaka, Barty was dumped out of the third round of the US Open in September and did not play the rest of the year, returning home to Australia because of the coronavirus pandemic.
+Like Osaka, Barty was dumped out of the third round of the US Open in September and did not play the rest of last year, returning home to Australia because of the coronavirus pandemic.

-Unlike the Japanese star, who pulled out of a warm-up tournament last week saying her "body got a shock" after playing her first matches for four months, Barty appears to be back in the groove already.
+Unlike the Japanese former world number one, who pulled out of a Melbourne warm-up tournament saying her "body got a shock" after playing her first matches for four months, Barty appears to be back in the groove.

 Barty won the French Open in 2019 and Wimbledon last year but her best performance in Melbourne was reaching the semi-finals in 2020, where she lost to eventual champion Sofia Kenin.

-However, she fired a warning to the rest of the Australian Open field on Sunday, claiming the singles and doubles titles at the Adelaide International.
+However, she fired a warning to the rest of the Australian Open, claiming the singles and doubles titles at the Adelaide International, and said on Saturday that she was "chomping at the bit to get after it".

-Barty pulled out of this week's Sydney Classic, explaining that she needed to recover from her exploits, but said that her 14th career singles crown was a huge confidence boost.
+Home expectations are high of the top seed, who faces a potentially tricky first round match Monday against qualifier Lesia Tsurenko, a four-time title-winner on the WTA Tour.

-"When my back was against the wall I was able to produce some pretty good stuff," she told the WTA.
+"Always a tough one against a qualifier, particularly someone who has been so successful in the past," said Barty.

 Halep, Muguruza threaten